-The Government has taken legislative and administrative measures in order to implement policies aimed at enhancing the effectiveness and efficiency of the revenue agencies and increasing budget revenues through effective measures for prevention and addressing tax fraud and smuggling of excisable goods, as well as implementing specific recommendation 1 of the Commission.
+The Government has taken legislative and administrative measures in order to implement policies aimed at enhancing the effectiveness and efficiency of the revenue agencies and increasing budget revenues through effective measures for prevention and addressing tax fraud and smuggling of excisable goods, as well as implementing specific recommendation 1 of the Council of the European Union.
 Some of these measures include:

-- Following the amendments to the Law on Value Added Tax, as of 1 January 2014, a reverse charge mechanism for VAT is applied to supplies of cereals and industrial crops.
-This mechanism aims at limiting abuse in the trade in cereals and will be applied by the end of 2018. - The National Revenue Agency ("NRA") has been exercising effective fiscal control on goods with high fiscal risk and developed a comprehensive strategy for introducing fiscal controls of the movement of goods with high fiscal risk.
+- Within the context of implementing the Council's country specific recommendation No 1 for 2014 and for 2015, a "Unified national strategy for strengthening the revenue collection, tackling the shadow economy and reducing the compliance costs 2015-2017", with an accompanying action plan, was adopted by a Decision of the Council of Ministers No. 806 of 15 October 2015.
+The plan deepens institutional coordination and cooperation and enhances risk assessment and audit capacity. - Following the amendments to the Law on Value Added Tax, as of 1 January 2014, a reverse charge mechanism for VAT will be applied to supplies of cereals and industrial crops.
+This mechanism aims at limiting abuse in the trade in cereals and will come into force by the end of 2018. - The National Revenue Agency ("NRA") has been exercising effective fiscal control on goods with high fiscal risk and has developed a comprehensive strategy for introducing fiscal controls on the movement of goods with high fiscal risk.
 This policy became effective at the beginning of 2014 with amendments to the Tax and Social Security Procedure Code.
-Measures were taken to enhance the administrative capacity of the control authorities by setting up the specialised "Fiscal

-Control" directorate at the Central Division of the NRA and strategic placement of permanent fiscal control teams at specially designated fiscal control points and at locations where risk goods are unloaded.

-- In 2013, an analysis of the collection of Government receivables was carried out and a new organisation in charge of the process of collection of Government receivables was introduced.
-One of its objectives was to streamline the process of investigating and selecting the debtor's assets and an improvement is planned to the process of electronic exchange of documents and data with public creditors and with institutions keeping information about the property and assets of liable individuals.
-The development of comprehensive specialised software, covering all activities related to collection of public receivables, is underway, and expected to be launched in 2015. - Every year targeted campaigns are held to collect overdue public receivables.
-Seventeen information telephone campaigns were held in 2014.
-In 2015 a permanent phone contact is envisaged with all taxpayers with overdue public obligations connected to annual tax declarations - Legal framework for rescheduling and deferring tax liabilities and mandatory social security contributions at alleviated conditions for a longer period and in a greater amount was created.
-The goal of this framework is to provide liable individuals facing temporary financial difficulties with the opportunity to service their overdue liabilities for tax and social security contributions. - Measures are taken in order to strengthen the ability of the revenue authorities to curtail "shadow" practices and their negative effect on tax collection.
-Using the Risk Information Exchange System of the Customs Agency, the Customs Agency is developing rules for collecting information intelligence and providing data for risk analysis.
-In addition, the Customs Agency and the NRA are joining efforts to exchange information with regard to intra-community supplies and acquisitions, and conducting joint analysis for identification of objects of unregulated production, storage and sale of motor fuels and targeted inspections of suspected individuals. - A programme was developed including planned measures for compliance with tax legislation and reducing the risk levels in 2014.
-The result will be assessed in 2015. - Road and railway controls have been improved and strengthened with regard to the illegal transportation of tobacco products, including through mobile control and surveillance groups. - The Customs Agency has made an analysis of and has taken specific measures to improve the Bulgarian Excise Centralised Information System ("BECIS").
-The BECIS was launched on 1 April 2013, in order to enhance control, increase collection of excise duties and VAT and guarantee equal treatment of economic operators.
-It is expected to ensure automation of the process of submission and processing of excise documents, exchange of information and control of the overall chain of sale of excisable goods. - Some activities have been carried out with regard to the refinement and upgrading of the Bulgarian Integrated Customs Information System.
-The existing risk analysis module has been upgraded by creating a centralised version of this module and upgrading its functionality. - A joint analytical and information centre is being set up for exchanging information and performing analytical activities and interaction among the National Revenue Agency, the Customs Agency, the General National Police Directorate, the General Border Police Directorate and the National Security Agency.
-A System for Exchange of Risky Information is to be introduced which is an instrument for collection, storage and exchange of information for the purposes of risk analysis, facilitation of control activities and documentation of the results from the control actions taken.
+Measures were taken to enhance the administrative capacity of the tax control authorities by setting up the specialised "Fiscal Control" directorate at the Central Division of the NRA and by the strategic placement of permanent fiscal control teams at a total of 20 specially designated fiscal control points near border checkpoints and at specified indoor locations where high risk goods are unloaded.
+In 2015, in order to enhance the effectiveness of fiscal controls on goods, 41 new indoor fiscal control points were established (bringing the total number to 138) and the scope of goods subject to fiscal control was expanded. - Every year targeted campaigns are held to collect overdue public liabilities.
+In 2015, the monitoring of debtors with overdue public obligations (taxes and statutory social security contributions) of over BGN 100,000 continued.
+Concrete measures designed to address this issue have been implemented, including: holding face-to-face meetings with debtors aimed at obtaining explicit commitments to provide collateral and/or make full or partial payment of overdue debts; and increased monitoring of commitments taken by debtors and the timely monitoring of their treatment by the authorities (which includes carrying out assessments of the economic status of the relevant debtor, issuing permits for urgent payments and performing ad hoc inspections and audits on the debtor). - A legal framework to provide liable individuals facing temporary financial difficulties with the opportunity to service their overdue liabilities for tax and social security contributions over a longer period. - Measures to strengthen the ability of the revenue authorities to curtail "shadow" practices and their negative effect on tax collection.

+- Road and railway controls have been improved and strengthened with regard to the illegal transportation of tobacco products. - The Customs Agency has taken specific measures to improve the Bulgarian Excise Centralised Information System ("BECIS"), in order to further enhance the collection of excise duties and VAT. - A joint analytical and information centre has been set up for exchanging information and increasing cooperation between the National Revenue Agency, the Customs Agency, the General National Police Directorate, the General Border Police Directorate and the State Agency for National Security.